Main Content

 Outdoor Recreation

-Spend time exploring hiking trails, public parks, open green spaces, and recreational areas positioned near the Verdugo Mountains and surrounding hillside communities.
+Residents enjoy hiking trails, public parks, open green spaces, and recreational areas near the Verdugo Mountains.

 Established Neighborhoods

-Tree-lined streets, hillside residential areas, and a diverse mix of architectural styles contribute to Glendale’s well-established character and long-term residential appeal.
+Tree-lined streets, hillside communities, and diverse architectural styles contribute to Glendale’s residential character.

-During Q4 2025, Glendale’s housing market maintained relatively stable conditions with a more balanced pace compared to the heightened activity seen during prior market peaks.
-Inventory levels remained comparatively limited, while buyers became increasingly selective regarding property condition, pricing strategy, location, views, and overall presentation.
+During Q4 2025, Glendale maintained relatively stable housing conditions with a more balanced pace than prior market peaks.
+Inventory remained limited, while buyers became increasingly selective regarding property condition, pricing strategy, location, views, and overall presentation.

-Market activity continued varying by neighborhood, lot size, architectural style, and the level of updates completed within the home.
-Well-presented properties located within highly desirable areas of Glendale generally continued attracting stronger buyer attention, while homes requiring renovation or priced beyond market expectations often experienced longer marketing periods and increased negotiation.
+Market activity varied by neighborhood, lot size, architectural style, and level of renovation.
+Well-presented homes in desirable areas generally attracted stronger interest, while properties requiring updates or carrying ambitious pricing often experienced longer market times and increased negotiation.

-Although portions of the greater Los Angeles region experienced disruptions tied to the 2025 wildfire season, Glendale remained one of the area’s more stable residential markets overall.
-This continued contributing to buyer confidence heading into 2026, particularly among those seeking established neighborhoods with long-term housing appeal and convenient regional access.
+Although portions of the greater Los Angeles region experienced disruptions tied to the 2025 wildfire season, Glendale remained one of the area’s more stable residential markets.
+This helped support buyer confidence heading into 2026, particularly among those seeking established neighborhoods and convenient regional access.

 $0M